 The extension of the MBS telehealth items allows a greater number of health care providers to use video or phone calls for consultations with their patients.

-The new MBS items were effective from 13 March 2020 and will be in place until 30 September 2020.
-All consultations must be bulk billed and are for non-admitted patients.
+The new MBS items were effective from 13 March 2020 and will be in place until 31 December 2021.
+All consultations are for non-admitted patients.

 Who can access the MBS telehealth items